19-year sentence for second ringleader in Michigan governor kidnap plot

 Barry Croft Jr, 47, was convicted in August of plotting to kidnap the Democratic governor two years ago.

-His prison sentence comes a day after a co-conspirator, Adam Fox, 39, was sentenced to 16 years.
+His prison sentence comes a day after another co-conspirator, Adam Fox, 39, was sentenced to 16 years.

 Prosecutors had asked for life in prison for Croft.